trueos/trueos-docs/trueos-handbook/preinstall.rst

 provides a patch which updates the operating system to include all of the new features and drivers.
-To have or test the latest features and drivers as they become available, and you can tolerate possible breakage caused by new features being available before the next RELEASE, use the STABLE version.
+To have or test the latest features and drivers as they become available, and you can tolerate possible breakage caused by new features being available before the next STABLE release, use the UNSTABLE version.

 Installation files can be downloaded from the
 `TrueOS® website <https://www.trueos.org/downloads/>`_ or the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_.

 Several types of files are available for download.
-Before downloading a file, review these descriptions to see which one best suits the need:
+Before downloading a file, review these descriptions to see which one best suits your need:

 * Files beginning with :file:`TrueOS-Desktop` contain all of the information needed to install either a graphical desktop or